 This pose stretches and strengthens your back.
 Lie down flat on your stomach with your arms straight down by your hips.
 Your forehead should be touching the floor or a yoga mat.
 On an exhale lift your head, chest, and legs off the ground.

 If raising both legs at the same time is too challenging, lift one first.
 Then place it back on the ground and lift the other.

 Uttanasana (Standing Forward Bend)

 This yoga pose is a fancy way of saying, “touch your toes.”
 Stand with your feet together.
 Bend forward at the waist, and then touch your toes.
-You may need to bend your knees in order to get your hands to the ground.
-Not only will you feel a stretch in the back of your body, you’ll increase blood flow and oxygen to your brain.
+You may need to bend your knees to get your hands to the ground.
+If it is still impossible to touch your toes, don’t force the pose, bend as far as you can comfortably, and lean on a yoga block or a folded blanket.
+Not only will you feel a stretch in the back of your body, but you’ll also increase blood flow and oxygen to your brain.

 Janu Sirasana (Head-of-the-Knee Pose)

-To get started in this sleep pose, sit down and extend one leg out in front of you.
+To get started, sit down and extend one leg out in front of you.
 With the other leg, bend at the knee and place the bottom of your foot against your inner thigh.
 Sit tall with your arms straight up above your head.
 Then, slowly hinge your upper body forward and reach for your toes.
 Hold for 30 seconds, and then switch legs.

 Savasana (Corpse Pose)

-This one is a yogi favorite, and it is often the last position done during a yoga practice.
-It’s meant to bookend the session and allow the work that the practitioner has done to set in, but we secretly think it’s a reward for a job well done.
+This one is a yogi favorite and is often the last position done during regular yoga practice.
+It’s meant to bookend the session and allow the work that the practitioner has done to set in.
 In our opinion, this is the ultimate sleep pose!

-In this position, the idea is to clear your mind, though some instructors may guide you through an exercise where you focus on relaxing each part of your body from your toes up to your eyes.
+In this position, the idea is to clear your mind, though some instructors may guide you through yoga nidra meditation, where you focus on relaxing each part of your body from your toes up to your eyes.